Norry

 A norry or nori (ណូរី, Nori /km/, from the French word for lorry) was an improvised rail vehicle service from Cambodia.
 Lonely Planet describes it as "Cambodia's bamboo train".
-The trains ran at speeds of up to 50 km/h on the metre gauge tracks around Battambang and Poipet.
+The trains ran at speeds of up to 50 km/h on the metre-gauge railway tracks around Battambang and Poipet.
 A scheduled service run by the Government also operates, but is slower at 30 km/h.
 The rest of the network, originally built by the French colonial government, is largely abandoned, after the Khmer Rouge regime effectively shut it down.
 In 2006 the BBC reported that there was only one scheduled service a week and it ran at not much more than walking pace.

 By October 2017 the bamboo train was no longer available in its original form due to the resumption of rail service between Poipet and Phnom Penh.
 However, the bamboo train was rebuilt near Wat Banan in order to cater to the local tourism industry.
 The relocated site opened in the middle of January 2018.